Word@Work, Let God's Word energise your working day!

 Matthew 22:31-33

-The Sadducees had asked Jesus' opinion on a story they had made up.
-After all, if He could tell them parables with a meaning, surely they could do the same.
-Their intention was to trap Him into denying that there could be a bodily resurrection (Matthew 22:23-30).
+The Sadducees had asked Jesus' opinion on a story they had made up (Matthew 22:23-30).
+After all, if He could tell them parables with a meaning, surely, they could do the same.
+Their intention was to trap Him into agreeing with them that a bodily resurrection is impossible.
 Their ruse failed as Jesus plainly told them that they did not understand the Scriptures or the nature of His eternal Kingdom.

 The Greatest Commandment